AgriAutomate/rocky-web-studio/docs/AI_ASSISTANT_TROUBLESHOOTING.md

 3. Look for errors when sending a message
 4. Check Network tab for failed requests to `/api/ai-assistant`

-### 5. Verify Claude API Key
+### 5. Verify Claude API Key and Credits

 1. Go to https://console.anthropic.com/
 2. Check your API key is active
-3. Verify you have available credits/quota
+3. **Verify you have available credits/quota** ⚠️ **IMPORTANT**
+   - Go to Billing → Credits
+   - Ensure you have sufficient credits for API calls
+   - If credits are exhausted, you'll see errors like:
+     - "AI service credits exhausted"
+     - HTTP 402 (Payment Required) or 403 (Forbidden)
 4. Check if there are any rate limits or restrictions
+5. Review your usage in the Anthropic dashboard

 ### 6. Common Fixes